socketry/rack-conform/readme.md

 ## Usage

 This repository includes test suite execution for published versions of major web servers.
-You can also run it for a specific server:
+You can also run it for a specific server.

+### Falcon

 ``` bash
 export BUNDLE_GEMFILE=gems/falcon-v0-rack-v3.rb